Many Who Need Testing For COVID-19 Fail To Get Access

 "We have a lot of people that want to get tested and that are upset when the screening criteria says, no, you don't qualify to get tested," King says.
 "They'll literally go to the next hospital down the road and try there, but we're all in the same boat."

 King just hopes people in his community who think they might be sick are heeding Idaho's stay-at-home order.
-That's not of much solace to people such as Michelle Burgess and her family next door in Oregon.
+That's not of much solace to people such as Melissa Burgess and her family next door in Oregon.

 Burgess, however, stresses that she lays no blame on local physicians and health care staff.